One Spark (event): One Spark 2016

 Organizers retooled One Spark for 2016, held April 6–7.
 For financial reasons, the event was shortened to two days; prizes were reduced and the contributor list shrank.
 The street festival portion of the event was combined with Downtown Jacksonville's monthly Art Walk into a joint "Spark Walk" on Wednesday, April 6.
 Thursday, April 7 featured a One Spark Innovation Day convention, including speakers on creator development and venture capital topics, and a "Spark Tank" event, where judges ranked the creators.
 One Spark estimated an attendance of 70,000 for Spark Walk.

 One Spark 2017

 At a press conference at EverBank Field on June 19, 2017, Jacksonville Mayor Lenny Curry and One Spark organizers announced that the 2017 festival would be held at U.S. Assure Club West at EverBank Field on October 6–7, with a concert held at Daily's Place on October 5.
 Bold Events will host up to 150 creators in five Spark Zones.
 Tickets will cost $5 to pre-register, and $10 on the day of the festival.
-However, due to the arrival of Hurricane Irma and the subsequent cleanup and restoration efforts, this has since been postponed, making 2017 the first year since its debut in which a One Spark festival was not hosted.
+However, due to the arrival of Hurricane Irma and the subsequent clean-up and restoration efforts, this has since been postponed, making 2017 the first year since its debut in which a One Spark festival was not hosted.
 The next One Spark festival was scheduled for April 6–7, 2018.